 - Loss of enjoyment of life, and more.

-You are more likely to get the money you need when you work with an experienced attorney.
-Contact Lavent Law, P.A. to find out how our legal team can help you maximize your financial award.
-Your first consultation is free, so call for help today.
+You are more likely to get the money you need when you work with an experienced personal injury attorney.
+They can help you value your damages and pursue compensation for all your losses.

 You may be entitled to compensation if someone else caused your whiplash injury.
 However, your right to file a claim will not last forever.
 Florida law imposes strict statutes of limitations in all personal injury cases.